 Limitations

 With great power comes great responsibility.
 I am committed to being a reliable marketplace creator, so I must communicate the limitations and disadvantages of using simulations.
-The Fluid Flux system is somewhat overhyped, so please read the description below and ensure that everything aligns with your expectations and requirements before purchasing.
+The Fluid Flux system is somewhat overhyped, so please, before purchasing, read the description below and ensure that everything aligns with your expectations and requirements.
 Ensuring that is crucial for the Refund Policy

 • While Fluid Flux represents a significant advancement for the game industry, it also introduces additional challenges.
 Controlling and adjusting simulations can be demanding; sometimes, a single parameter change can alter the fluid flow across an entire map.